OwnKng/academic-kickstart/content/authors/admin/_index.md

 *Hi, I'm Owen*

-I work in quantitative research.
-My interests include data visualisation, automation and applications of machine learning.
+I'm a quantitative researcher in the property sector, based in London.
+In my professional work, I apply skills in data visualisation, geospatial analysis, automation and machine learning to generate insights, automate processes and create new products.

-This site is a collection of my personal projects, mainly written in R.
+This site is a collection of my personal projects, mainly written in R. My R code makes extensive use of the Tidyverse, ggplot and R Shiny.
+I also have experience in package development and apply the principals of functional programming across my work.